-Here are a few quick tips for taking great flower images as well as 55 beautiful pictures for your inspiration.
+Here are a few quick tips for taking great flower images, followed by 55 beautiful pictures for your inspiration.

 More Flower Photography Inspiration